easierdata/multi-temporal-crop-classification-training-data/doc/Training Data Overview.md

 ##### calc_band_mean_sd.py

 Calculates statistical metrics (mean, standard deviation, minimum, and maximum values) for each set of bands in the final merged image in the `filtered_chips` directory.
 The statistics are saved to a text files and also stores all band values in a binary file.
+An additional file is created named `global_stats.txt` that contains the global statistics from each band.
+This information can be passed into the `global_stats` parameter in the model pipeline configuration file.

 **When to run:** After preparing the chip data to create the training and validation datasets.
 This output can be used to compute the mean and standard deviation for normalization purposes during model training.